“The way we see the problem is the problem.” (Covey)

 - Still.
 Earth is getting warmer.

-How worrisome is an increase of temperatures by 0.2 per decade?
-The Roman Empire thrived under temperatures higher by about 1 C. Thus, it seems we can take some warming without dying off.
+How worrisome is an increase of temperatures by 0.2 °C per decade?
+The Roman Empire thrived under temperatures higher by about 1 °C (+1.05 °C, with respect to the 1951–1980 mean).
+Thus, it seems we can take some warming without dying off.
 What about 100 years in the future?

-Well, before we worry about what the predictions say about 100 years in the future, remember than the climate predictions from 1990 did not pan out.
+Well, before we worry about what the predictions say about 100 years in the future, remember that the climate predictions from 1990 did not pan out.

 - Still.
 Clearly, there is a limit to how much warming the Earth can take.